Carl Ray: Style

 Lacking sophisticated technique, but resplendent with powerful imagery, his super-realistic images were unique, and his signature style is easily recognized.
 Describing his work, Carl stated "What you are looking at is ancient and sacred.
 In fact what you see could be described as a part of my soul".
 The spiritual and emotional commitment he put into his work was substantial - "his (work) came from a very deep journey, a lot of people are afraid to make that journey" Many of his works were limited to two or three colours, brown, black and blue, often mixing ink and watercolours.

-His lesser known, but equally powerful scenic western style canvases were also a large part of Carl's repertoire.
-Often ensconced in hues of electric blue, he captured the wildlife and beauty of the Sandy Lake area.
-He also combined the two styles on occasion, capturing his imaginative images of Cree legends in full electrifying colour.
+His lesser known, scenic western style canvases were also a large part of Ray's repertoire.
+Ensconced in hues of electric blue, he captured the wildlife of the Sandy Lake area.
+He also combined the two styles in select works, capturing his imaginative images of Cree legends in full colour.